Balmy-protocol/uniswap-v3-oracle/README.md

 # StaticOracle

-StaticOracle is a tool developed under Uniswap's grant program that aims to help developers integrate easily and fast with uniswap's v3 twaps oracles.
+StaticOracle is a tool developed under Uniswap's grant program that aims to help developers integrate easily and fast with Uniswap's v3 TWAP oracles.

-This is done by leveraging already existing [WeightedOracleLibrary]() implemented by [Nicolás Chamo](https://github.com/nchamo).
+This is done by leveraging already existing [WeightedOracleLibrary](https://github.com/Uniswap/v3-periphery/pull/146) implemented by [Nicolás Chamo](https://github.com/nchamo).

 StaticOracle will allow developers to:

-- Prepare a set of pools (for exmaple: by a token pair and a fee tier) to support a certain period of time (for example: 60 seconds).
+- Prepare a set of pools (for example: by a token pair and a fee tier) to support a certain period of time (for example: 60 seconds).
-- Quote a TWAP for a set of pools (for exmaple: by a token pair and a fee tier, or addresses).
+- Quote a TWAP for a set of pools (for example: by a token pair and a fee tier, or addresses).

 ## Package